jayunit100/presentations/asf-dc-2019/notes.md

 Now, lets look at the other, continuously shifting model: Your apps.

-# The Authentication / Authorization Model
+---

 # Application Level Threat Model

 These are more likely to be exploited - especially if you're using a kubernetes distribution from an enterprise grade company.

 ## What are YOU doing wrong in your apps

 Most likely, this is where you'll have the most churn of vulnerabilities.
 Once you expose an endpoint: kubernetes can't necessarily help you very much.

+---

 ### Fun part: Pick an image !